 You’ve got a product you know can make a big difference to the lives of your prospects.
 You just need to get in front of their eyes and present it in a way that shows unequivocally, that it can either help them reduce costs, reduce risks or increase profits.

-Over the years, the Incisive Edge team has picked up a few fintech marketing strategy gems.
+Over the years, the Incisive Edge team has picked up a few fintech marketing strategy tips.
 And, while we can’t give them all away for free, here are five excellent marketing strategies for fintech businesses.

 1. Craft your promise before you consider regulation